lucapette/website/content/writing/my-programming-principles.md

   perfectly tested, doesn't work unless it works in production.
 I want more than TDD from my "REPL experience", I want to [test in production](#test-in-production).

-Practical considerations:

-- Fixing a few bugs one after the other, possibly in different part of the system, is a great way to approach a codebase that's new to you.
-- Breaking down any change into smaller changes with their own feedback loop is a great way to approach changing a large codebase you're familiar with.

 ### Test in production